MacNamera History, Family Crest & Coats of Arms

 - Origins Available:

 Surnames of Irish origin have experienced many changes in their spellings and forms.
 Before being translated into English, MacNamera appeared as Mac Conmara, which means "hound of the sea" or "warrior of the sea."

 The surname MacNamera was first found in County Clare (Irish: An Clár) located on the west coast of Ireland in the province of Munster, where MacConmara or MacNamara was chief of the territory of Clan Caisin, now the barony of Tullagh.
 The family was also sometimes styled chiefs of Clan Cuilean; derived from Cuilean, one of their chiefs in the eighth century.
 This ancient family have traditionally held the high office of hereditary marshals of Thomond.

-Important Dates for the MacNamera family
+Early History of the MacNamera family

 This web page shows only a small excerpt of our MacNamera research.
 Another 136 words (10 lines of text) covering the years 1402, 1426, 1402, 1797, 1768 and 1826 are included under the topic Early MacNamera History in all our PDF Extended History products and printed products wherever possible.

 During the Middle Ages, attempting to record a Gaelic name in English was a daunting task.
 Most names were spelt by scribes solely based on how it sounded, one's name could have been recorded many different ways during the life of its bearer.
 Numerous spelling variations were revealed in the search for the origin of the name MacNamera family name.Variations found include McNamara, McNamar, McNamarra, McNamard, Sheedy and many more.